Why not in my backyard? Why? Not in my backyard!

 People who know asking the questions that need to be answered

-impacted may well ask the most critical questions.
+impacted may be the best-placed to ask critical questions.
 They also have the right to ask them if council commitment

 Denigrating